-2. Choose JPEG in the Format menu.
-Change the file name to forefathersweb.jpg, then click Save.
+2. Choose JPEG in the Format/Save as Type menu.
+Change the file name to forefathers-web.jpg, then click Save.

 JPEG files do not support multiple layers; when you choose the JPEG format, the Layers option is automatically unchecked and the As a Copy option is automatically activated.